ariannazhuang/aristreetstyle/README.md

 3) outfits tables: this table tracks all the outfits reccomened based on matching the weather table (temperature range) to the items table and reccomend an outfit.

 In VERSION 2:

-there will be another table called image, where the table will be connected to images taken by user(me), this will most likely be stored in AWS S3 bucket;
+There will be another table called image: the table will be connected to images taken by user(me), this will most likely be stored in AWS S3 bucket;
 when the outfits table reccomends an outfit, it will output image instead of just text